Highly effective data teams

 A list of seven habits

-Effective data teams are proactive about infrastructure decisions, about quality assurance, about the implementation of privacy and governance processes, and about the design of their organization.
+Effective data teams are proactive about infrastructure decisions, about customer data protection, and about the design of their organization.

 Begin with the end in mind.